-- 26. The financial implications arising from this report are covered through the Financial Plan detailed within Appendix 4. - 27.
-A signed Tripartite Financial Agreement remains outstanding.
+26. The financial implications arising from this report are covered through the Financial Plan detailed within Appendix 4.

+- 27. A signed Tripartite Financial Agreement remains outstanding.
 Our principal contact in Scottish Government has confirmed that the delay is not an Ayrshire issue and is hopeful that the Agreement will be issued shortly.
 Our contact has also confirmed that the Agreement will incorporate the latest government financial profile which was approved by the Section 95 Officers on 10th November 2020. - 28.
-A letter from the three Council Leaders has been sent to Mr Alister Jack MP, Secretary of State for Scotland, asking that Ayrshire's UKG funding be accelerated from 15 years to 10 years in line with the four City and Growth Deals announced in the recent Spending Review.
-Although we await a formal response, we understand from our principal contact in the Scotland Office that a bid will be submitted by the Secretary of State for the budget on 3rd March for Ayrshire to receive UKG funding over 10 years.
+A letter from the three Council Leaders was sent to Mr Alister Jack MP, Secretary of State for Scotland at the end of last year, asking that Ayrshire's UKG funding be accelerated from 15 years to 10 years in line with the four City and Growth Deals announced in the recent Spending Review.
+Mr Jack's response acknowledges that the Growth Deals programme is a key pillar of the strategy for recovery and renewal in Scotland and he will continue to discuss opportunities with the Chancellor and others to ensure these are as flexible as possible to successfully respond to challenges and deliver our shared ambitions.